FONTAINE DUBUS, CO-FOUNDER & ARTISTIC DIRECTOR

 WENDY DURHAM, CO-ARTISTIC DIRECTOR

 Wendy received her BA from Bradford College in 1998 and joined the company shortly after.
 She really can't picture her life without the exhausting, yet fulfilling Saturday morning dance rehearsals with the Exit gang.
 Wendy is celebrating her 20th year and she's proud of the diverse, authentic and creative group that Exit has evolved into over the years.
 Like most dancers, she's pretty much spent her whole life in a dance studio, garage or tiny corner of the living room working up a sweat creating something for the dance.
 When she's not dancing, she is busy creating in other ways.
-She is the proud owner of a marketing and design company that's still going strong after 10 years of hard work and dedication.
-After a lifetime of patience with the wrong suitors, Wendy finally married the man of her dreams in 2019, leading her to move to Kennebunk, Maine with their 2 daughters.
+She is the proud owner of a digital marketing agency that's still going strong after 11 years of hard work and dedication.
+After a lifetime of patience with the wrong suitors, Wendy finally married the man of her dreams in 2019, leading her to move to Kennebunk, Maine with James and their 2 daughters.
 Wendy handles website design, digital marketing, program design and media for the company.

 SUSAN ATWOOD, CO-FOUNDER